jchris/WebWorkerStorage/JSONDB.md

 The core API is synchronous.
 If wrapped in a [WebWorker][WebWorkers] and using [WebWorkers Message Passing][WW-message-passing] JSONDB supports asynchronous, concurrent access through a lockless MVCC API.

+_We are happy to add an asynchronous component to this document.
+Patches are welcome._

 ## Storage

-At the heart of JSONDB is a persistent key-value store which supports range-queries.
+At the heart of JSONDB is a persistent key-value store which supports range-queries across the sorted keys, as well as across secondary indexes on the values.

 Traditionally this is implemented with a B-Tree or similar data structure although the spec doesn't care what's under the covers.

 The JSONDB API is designed to provide a solution that meets the needs for most web application development, with the minimum of implementation complexity.

 ### Storage Example